 There is considerable debate these days concerning the inerrancy of Scripture.
 The authority of God’s Word is the main issue.
 But, if one yields to the authority of Jesus Christ (Yeshua HaMashiach), he must, in turn, yield to Christ’s view of Scripture itself.
 Anyone and everyone who claims to be a Christian (a believer under the authority of Christ) must hold to the same view He did!

 Negative Aspects (an argument from silence—but a loud silence!)

-Jesus (Yeshua) never belittled Scripture (as some modern critics do), or set it aside (as the Jewish leaders of His day had done with their oral traditions), or criticized it (although He criticized those who misused it), or contradicted it (although He rejected many interpretations of it), or opposed it (although He sometimes was free or interpretive with it), nor spoke in any way as “higher” critics do of the OT (Tanakh).
+Jesus (Yeshua) never belittled Scripture (as some modern critics do), or set it aside (as the Jewish leaders of His day had done with their oral traditions), or criticized it (although He criticized those who misused it), or contradicted it (although He rejected many interpretations of it), or opposed it (although He sometimes was free or interpretive with it).
+Nor did He speak in any way as “higher” critics do of the OT (Tanakh).